 I. The design way is multidimensional

 Doing good design requires a multidimensional approach.
 Designers have to see the big picture, think for now and the future, and execute work in precise detail.
-It’s a macro-micro approach that is critical for solving complex challenges and I don’t see that as being time-limited like a fad.
+It’s a macro-micro approach that is critical for solving complex challenges.
+Therefore, I don’t see that as being time-limited like a fad.

 II.
 The design way is methodical